mercadopago/devsite-docs/guides/checkout-bricks/possible-errors.en.md

 ## Error "Container Not Found"

 For the rendering to occur correctly, it is necessary that the ID of the container in the `DOM` where the Brick will be rendered is provided identically to the Brick's creation function.
 Any string can be used as the name, and as long as the names are the same, this error will not occur.
+Note that classes are not accepted as a container for the Brick, it needs to be an ID.

 Another important point is to ensure that when calling the Brick's rendering function, its container is already rendered on the screen.
 We emphasize this point due to the possibility of the brick's container being inside other containers.
 This rendering sequence is important to avoid the mentioned error.